When There Are Two Paths to Choose. Part 1.

 2. He Doesn't Stand in the Way of Sinners.

-This Blessed Man doesn't end up standing in the way of sinners because He never sought the advice of the ungodly in the first place.
-He only did what He saw His Father doing.
-(John 5:19)
+This Blessed One doesn’t end up standing in the way of sinners because He never sought the advice of the ungodly in the first place.
+Instead, He only did what He saw His Father doing (John 5:19).
+His steps were guided by His perfect relationship with the Father, not by the fleeting counsel of the world.

 3. He Doesn't Sit with Mockers.